 The Fortify Software documentation set contains installation, user, and deployment guides for all Fortify Software products and components.
 In addition, you will find technical notes and release notes that describe new features, known issues, and last-minute updates.
-You can access the latest versions of these documents from the following Micro Focus Product Documentation website:
+You can access the latest versions of these documents from the following Micro Focus or one of its affiliates Product Documentation website: